-The above examples illustrate the language contained in the restrictive covenants identified; specifically, that the property cannot be conveyed without limitations imposed by the seller until the occupancy period is over, which is contrary to the HUD-FHA free assumability requirements defined in 24 CFR 203.41(a)(3)(ii) and 203.41(a)(3)(iv), respectively.
-A distinction to be made is that the restrictive covenants, while ineligible, do not necessarily prevent FHA from obtaining clear title in the event of foreclosure and conveyance.
+The above examples illustrate the language contained in the restrictive covenants identified; specifically, that the property cannot be conveyed without limitations imposed by the seller until the occupancy period is over, which is contrary to the HUD-FHA free assumability requirements defined in 24 CFR 203.41(a)(3)(ii) and 203.41(a)(3)(iv).
+A distinction is that the restrictive covenants, while ineligible, do not necessarily prevent FHA from obtaining clear title in the event of foreclosure and conveyance.
 This distinction does not, however, alter the material fact that the loans should not have reached the point of foreclosure and conveyance as they were not eligible for FHA mortgage insurance.

-We also identified potential lien language, which stipulated monetary damages to the seller in the event of a breach in the agreement (see versions 1-3 above).
-A breach of the contract would include the borrower's conveying or transferring the property during the specified occupancy period, which is contrary to 24 CFR 203.32.
+We also identified potential lien language, which stipulated monetary damages to the seller in the event of a breach in the agreement (see versions 1 and 2 above).
+A breach of the contract would include the borrower's conveying or transferring the property during the specified occupancy period, which could result in a lien that is prohibited by 24 CFR 203.32.

-Pulte Mortgage officials stated the prohibited restrictive covenants were allowed because they believed that the documents with the restrictive covenants, which contain an owner occupancy requirement, were consistent with FHA requirements.
+CTX Mortgage officials stated the prohibited restrictive covenants were allowed because they believed that the restrictive language, coupled with an owner occupancy requirement, were consistent with FHA requirements.
 Therefore, they allowed the use of sellers' restrictive covenants on FHA properties.
-Based on this information, we concluded that Pulte Mortgage did not exercise due diligence, demonstrated by its failure to ensure that language in the recorded property agreements was appropriate and followed HUD rules and regulations.
+However, based on this information, we concluded that CTX Mortgage did not exercise due diligence, demonstrated by its failure to ensure that language in the recorded property agreements was appropriate and followed HUD rules and regulations.